In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 Pick-to-light systems use light devices that direct workers on where to pull order items from storage.

-First, the worker simply scans a barcode assigned to an order.
+First, the worker scans a barcode assigned to an order.

-Then, lights mounted on racking indicate which items to choose to fulfill the order.
+Next, lights on the racking show which items to pick for the order.

 The idea is to eliminate the need for workers to manually view pick tickets, which can result in more errors and less efficiency.